com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 Our website is available under [this link](https://com-480-project-data-viz-le-6.github.io/).

-If you would rather run our website locally (present under `web/website`), you can enable a webserver using e.g. the following command:
+If you would rather run our website locally (present under the `web` folder), you can enable a webserver using e.g. the following command:

     python -m http.server <port number> --bind 127.0.0.1